 The most important thing in buying or selling property is closing the deal.
 A great agent makes sure that no detail falls under the radar.

 If your real estate agent exhibits these characteristics, it is a telling sign that they are not a good fit for you.
-It may be time for you to look for another agent.
+You should consider looking for a different agent.

 Signs of a Great Real Estate Agent